Manta-Network/Manta/README.md

 # Manta

 Manta is a privacy preserving DeFi stack on Polkadot/Substrate.
+The code currently hasn't been properly security audited (work in progress), use it at your own risk.

 ## Manta Developement
 Currently, there are two developing branches: